This page might not be up-to-date for Kiwiburn 2024. Check back soon, or contact us in the meantime.

 Before the event

 There are a number of people on site pre-event ensuring the infrastructure is built.
 Although numbers are much smaller than during the event, there is a risk that COVID-19 could spread.
-This would impact the number of volunteers available to help with the build, the planning surrounding getting those volunteers home to isolate and the chance that attendees are exposed to the virus when they arrive.
-Because of these potential risks we are requiring pre-event testing for volunteers.
+This would impact the number of volunteers available to help with the build and the chance that attendees are exposed to the virus when they arrive.

 During the event – attendees